Elastofibroma dorsi

 Elastofibroma dorsi is an ill-defined fibroelastic tumor-like condition made up of enlarged and irregular elastic fibers.
 The World Health Organization, 2020, has classified elastofibroma tumors as one specific type of the fibroblastic and myofibroblastic tumors.

-Signs and Symptoms
+Signs and symptoms

 Patient will present with a slow growing, deep-seated, firm mass, often presenting bilaterally.
 There may be pain or tenderness, but this is rare.

+When only present on one side, they are more often present on the right side.

 Cause

 There are several theories about origin: